SonicOriginalSoftware/daft/CONTRIBUTING.md

 # Design then Test

-Before you so much as touch a programming language file I better see a commit with documentation on the contract with which your contribution is supposed to be implementing.
+Before you so much as touch a source file I better see a commit with documentation on the contract with which your contribution is supposed to be implementing.

 This is for multiple reasons.

-1. It keeps you from wasting your time submitting work that would not be merged into The Solution.
+1. It keeps you from wasting your time submitting work that would not be merged
 2. It keeps from following [Bad Practice](#bad-practice)

 # Test then Implement